Who are you?

 Because they are the smallest way to divide up the city and still have this be a fun and realistic project.
 Larger divisions (Community Districts, Zip Codes) aren't much of a challenge, and wouldn't really provide a knowledge of the entire city.

-Smaller divisions (which would be census block groups or even individual streets) are unrealistic and tedious.
+Smaller divisions (which would be census block groups or even individual streets) are unrealistic and tedious (except for this guy).
 Some people have walked every street in Manhattan, but that's a small part of the entire 5 boroughs.

 Because it's the best way to see the city.
 Driving or biking, you're concentrating on driving or biking, not really on seeing what's around you.
 And visiting an area is more than just seeing what's around, it's being able to interact with what's around, which you can't do simply riding in a bus, bike, car or train through an area.